Concept | Monitoring and feedback in the AI project lifecycle#

 The challenger predictions are simply logged for further analysis.
 That’s why this method is also called “shadow testing” or “dark launch”.

-This setup allows us to verify that the performance of the challenger model is better than the active model in the production environment.
+This setup allows for verification that the performance of the challenger model is better than the active model in the production environment.

 How long should challenger models be deployed before it’s clear that a challenger model is better than the active model?
-There is no definitive answer; however, once both versions have scored a sufficient number of requests, we can compare the results statistically.
+There is no definitive answer.
+However, once both versions have scored enough requests, you can compare the results statistically.

 A/B testing#

-In A/B testing, the candidate model is deployed to the production environment (along with the active model), but input requests are split between the two models.
+In A/B testing, the candidate model is deployed to the production environment (along with the active model).
+However, input requests are split between the two models.
 Each request is processed randomly by one or the other model — not both.
 Results from the two models are logged for analysis.
 Drawing statistically meaningful conclusions from an A/B test requires careful planning of the test.

-For ML models, it should be used only when champion/challenger is not possible.
+For ML models, it should be used only when champion/challenger isn’t possible.
 This might happen when:

-• The ground truth cannot be evaluated for both models.
+• The ground truth can’t be evaluated for both models.

-• The objective to optimize is only indirectly related to the performance of the prediction (e.g. a business metric is more important than a statistical one).
+• The objective to optimize is only indirectly related to the performance of the prediction (for example, a business metric is more important than a statistical one).

 Note